threefoldtech/home/contribution/development_process.md

 - ```Verification```        : work is being verified
 - ```Done```

-## funnel of issues, bugs, story cards and feature requests
+## funnel of issues, bugs and feature requests

 Each component (product, service) has one or more repositories in this threefold tech account.
 For each repository there is a list of issues which is dealt with like a funnel.